 Advantages / disadvantages of silicone breast implants

-The main advantage of silicone breast implants is their more natural look and feel.
-Many women consider this advantage a major factor in their decision — one that outweighs any potential negatives.
+The main advantage of silicone breast implants is their more natural look and feel to an actual breast.
+Many women consider this advantage a major factor in their decision — one that outweighs any potential disadvantages.

 One disadvantage of silicone implants is their higher price.
 In addition, their size cannot be adjusted after placement, so they require larger incisions.